Item 13: Use default implementations to minimize required trait methods

 }

-In other words, the cloned() method is only available if the underlying Item type implements Clone; when it does, the implementation is automatically available.
+In other words, the cloned() method is available only if the underlying Item type implements Clone; when it does, the implementation is automatically available.

-So follow the example of the standard library and provide a minimal API surface for implementors, but a convenient and comprehensive API for users, by adding methods with default implementations (and trait bounds as appropriate).
+So follow the example of the standard library and provide a minimal API surface for implementors but a convenient and comprehensive API for users, by adding methods with default implementations (and trait bounds as appropriate).